Ongoing platform maintenance

 - Was the alert caused by known maintenance or testing in dev environments?
 Check with other members of the cloud.gov team if you can’t determine the source.

 - Is this a recurring alert?
-Search alert history to determine how frequently it is occuring and what event may have started its firing.
+Search alert history to determine how frequently it is occurring and what event may have started its firing.

 - Should the underlying condition have caused an alert?
 Alerts should only be raised when they’re something we need to remediate.